mapattacker/datascience/sl-deeplearning.rst

 :Learning Rate: Determines the learning speed (0.00001 to 10)
-:Activation: Select type of activation function.
-(ReLU, Tanh, Sigmoid, Linear)
+:Activation: The activation function is what tells the perceptron to fire or not. eg. (ReLU, Tanh, Sigmoid, Linear)
 :Regularizaton: Type of Regularization to reduce overfitting. ``L1``: can reduce coefficients to 0.
 Useful for few features. ``L1``: useful for inputs that are correlated.
 :Regularization Rate: 0 to 10
 :Problem Type: Classificatoin or Regression